Skip to content

 • Wildcards are single level. *.example.com matches app.example.com, not app.dev.example.com.

-• Wildcard domains can target Gateway API, legacy ingress controllers or Tailscale tailnet (BYOD) Gateway classes.
+• Wildcard domains can target public Gateway API classes, private MetalLB-backed Gateway API classes, legacy ingress controllers, or Tailscale tailnet (BYOD) Gateway classes.

 • Single hostname domains require a public Gateway API controller.